DAMarkoff/PetProject_Service_Station/Readme.txt

 		/users/deactivate
 		/users/login
 		/users
-		/users/user_info		- not implemented
+		/users/user_info
 		/warehouse
 		/vehicle
-		/storage_order			- not implemented
+		/storage_order
-		/tire_service_order		- not implemented
+		/tire_service_order

 ToDo Dmitrii:

-		- u_veh_id in storage_order [PUT]?
+		- user_vehicle_id in storage_order [PUT]?
-		- remove st_ord_cost from /storage_order [PUT] and add optional u_veh_id
+		- remove storage_order_cost from /storage_order [PUT] and add optional user_vehicle_id
 		- using conn.close()?

 	In progress:
-		/tire_service_order/task [PUT], [DELETE]
-		- exclude hash_password and salt from user_info after the registration
-		- add to the /users [GET] active choice
 		- swagger
+		- dates when workers are selected
+		- put the timestamp in the DB as result of [POST]

 	- vehicle.name in /vehicle	[POST] - ok, but in [PUT]?
-	- dates: create storage and tire_service_order before today
+	- dates: change the storage_order dates
-    - hello message when the user has registered
+    - hello message when the user has been registered
     - 401 status code when the email or token does not exist?
     - change password
     - restore password